Ryan-Jeziorski/nixos-config-files/README.md

 This is my personal nixos config files that I use to manage a few devices, there's a table below with some rough specs.
 They're not doing anything fancy at the moment.

+## GitHub Repo Archival Notice
+- I've migrated this repo to Codeberg.org, the GitHub repo have been archived and will no longer be updated.
+- Visit https://codeberg.org/chiski/nixos-config-files for the most up to date version.

 ## See Also Ryan nixvim-confg
 - You can also checkout my nix-vim-config, I use it in this flake for my neovim config I plan on trying to do something similar for VSCodium.